|

 "Golden Eye" mine.
 After his arrival, Chan is met by San Francisco police lieutenant Mike Ruark who is working undercover

-sharing information, he and Chan realize that the matters that each of them are working on are probably related.
-Ruark informs
+after sharing information, he and Chan realize that the matters that each of them are working on are probably related.

-Chan that Manning has been badly injured in a mysterious fall in his mine, he also fills the detective in on how Manning's
+Ruark informs Chan that Manning has been badly injured in a mysterious fall in his mine, he also fills the detective in on

-curios, Chan goes to the Manning home, where he meets Manning's daughter Evelyn, mine superintendent Driscoll and his wife,
+in oriental curios, Chan goes to the Manning home, where he meets Manning's daughter Evelyn, mine superintendent Driscoll

-and the local assayer Talbot Bartlett.
-Chan is also allowed to visit Manning who is unconscious with his head completely wrapped
+and his wife, and the local assayer Talbot Bartlett.
+Chan is also allowed to visit Manning who is unconscious with his

 CONCLUSION: